SoftSec-KAIST/SURI/README.md

 the exact version used in our experiments to Docker Hub.
 You can download it using this command:
 ```
-$ docker push reassessor/ddisasm:1.7.0_time
+$ docker pull reassessor/ddisasm:1.7.0_time
 ```

 #### 1.1.3 Docker Image for Egalito

 Unfortunately, Egalito could not run with binaries compiled on Ubuntu 20.04.
-Thus, we provide additional environment based on Ubuntu 18.04 for fair comparison.
+Thus, we provide additional environment based on Ubuntu 18.04 for a fair comparison.
 This image includes SURI, Egalito, and RetroWrite.
 The Dockerfile for this image is located in the `./ubuntu18.04` directory.
 To build this image, run these commands at the top-level directory: